asha97/Random-Mini-Projects/README.md

 # Random Mini Projects

-This is a repository that has been created to store random pieces of code I have written 🖤
+This is a repository that has been created to store random pieces of code/design I have written/created 🖤